xykong36/CFA-Notes-2021-Level1/Financial-Reporting-Analysis/Reading-19-Introduction-to-Financial-Statement-Analysis.md

 # Introduction to Financial Statement Analysiso

 ## Objective

+* **Describe/Explain/Define**
   * roles of financial reporting and financial statement analysis
   * roles of statement of financial position, statement of comprehensive income, statement of cash flows and statement of changes in equity in evaluating a company's performance and financial position
   * financial statement notes and supplementary information
   * objective of audits of financial statements, types of audit reports
   * identify and describe information sources that analysts use
   * steps in financial statement analysis framework

-* **Define**
   * simple random sampling and a sampling distribution

 * **Calculate/Construct**
     * confidence interval for a population mean, given a normal distribution with known population variance/unknown population variance/unknown population variance + large sample size
     * the standard error of the sample mean
-* **Describe/Explain/Interpret/Distinguish**

-## 基础词汇/概念

 ## Notes